makrai/notes/kornai-23-vector-sem.md

 * p71 the somewhat elusive idea of ‘an especially close relationship’
   * obtains between betrayal and its object, but
   * not between eating and its object,
-  * can be operationalized in terms of coercion.
+  * can be operationalized in terms of coercion
 * The U/V (intransitive/transitive) distinction (p71)
 * Since our goals are remarkably close, and our motivations are nearly ident, readers of Jackendoff and Audring (2020) may find                     (p72)